mph-/lcapy/doc/advanced.rst

 :math:`C_0 = \frac{\epsilon^{S} A}{d}`,

-where :math:`Z_0` is the characteristic impedance of the pizeoelectric crystal, :math:`h` is the pressure constant of the crystal, :math:`d` is the thickness of the crystal, and :math:`\epsilon^{S}` is the clamped (zero strain,high frequency) permittivity of the crystal.
+where :math:`Z_0` is the characteristic impedance of the piezoelectric crystal, :math:`h` is the pressure constant of the crystal, :math:`d` is the thickness of the crystal, and :math:`\epsilon^{S}` is the clamped (zero strain,high frequency) permittivity of the crystal.